 - WeBWorK "Review" Problem Sets From time-to-time, I will post "review" problem sets on WeBWorK.
 These problems do not count towards your grade.
 Feel free to solve as many (or as few) as you find useful.
-You will be able to check your solutions against the WeBWorK answer key. - Old Calculus I Exams Before each of our scheduled exams, I will post an old Calculus I exam on Blackboard, which you are strongly encouraged to try for yourself. - Textbook Problems I am always happy to recommend extra problems from our course textbook (or from other calculus books).
+You will be able to check your solutions against the WeBWorK answer key. - Old Calculus I Exams Before each of our scheduled exams, I will post an old Calculus I exam on Blackboard, which you are strongly encouraged to try for yourself. - Textbook Problems I am always happy to recommend extra problems from our course textbook.